piccolomo/plotext/readme/aspect.md

    | eight | 🯸 |
    | nine  | 🯹 |

-Some of those markers codes are not available in Windows.

-- The marker code "sd" stands for "standard resolution".
+- The marker code `sd` stands for "standard resolution".
 To plot in higher resolution use one of following two extra codes instead:

-    - **hd** for high resolution, which uses 2 x 2 unicode block characters, such as ▞.
+    - **`hd`** for high resolution, which uses 2 x 2 unicode block characters, such as ▞.

-    - **fhd** for full high resolution, which uses 3 x 2 unicode block characters, such as 🬗.
-This is the default marker of the first data set plotted, and it is not available in Windows.
+    - **`fhd`** for full high resolution, which uses 3 x 2 unicode block characters, such as 🬗.  **Note**: this marker works in Unix systems only and only in some terminals and the only way to find out is to test it.

-Note: the higher resolution marker `fhd` is correctly displayed only on some terminals.
-Check if it works on yours before using it.

 Further documentation is available using `plt.markers()`.